Search

 Cyberattacks on on-premises Exchange servers continue to increase even after Microsoft has released patches for three major ‘proxy’ (authentication bypass) flaws.
 The attacks are now more sophisticated, and thus, it’s critical to keep your on-premises Exchange Servers updated.

-However, updating servers require a lot of time and resources.
+However, updating servers requires a lot of time and resources.
 But this is a continuous process.
 So even if you have updated your Exchange servers to July 2021 updates, installing September 2021 is critical to prevent HAFNIUM-level attacks.

 The process of updating Exchange Servers remains the same.
 Before installing the updates as discussed in this blog, you must run the health checker script and Exchange On-Premises Mitigation Tool (EOMT).